yashamon/web2/index.md

 Gromov Witten theory of locally conformal symplectic manifolds, and the Weinstein conjecture, in construction and top secret :)

-*Missing a few finishing touches, but the second one will soon be updated:*
+*Missing a few finishing touches, but the second one should eventually be finished:*

 > [Spectral geometry of the group of Hamiltonian symplectomorphisms][12], arxiv preprint